 MA K van der Ham

-The role of churches and Christianity in racism in the Netherlands – one of the most urgent topics at the moment – is underexposed, even though churches have been called to fight for a just society, mediating good life.
-The proposed project aims to gain a better understanding of experiences of and views on racism in Dutch society of church members, and to explore how polarization of the public debate regarding racism can be reduced.
-In researching this, the project intends to uncover the entanglement of Christianity with contemporary racial ideologies as a result of the transgenerational reproduction of cultural identity and a history of enslavement and colonialism.
+This research project aims to gain a better understanding of experiences of and views on racism in Dutch society of church members, and to explore how joint initiatives of church members with different racial power positions can help us to move towards a lived theology that disrupts racism.
+In researching this, the project intends to uncover entanglements of Christianity with contemporary racial ideologies as a result of the transgenerational reproduction of cultural identity and a history of enslavement and colonialism.

 This interdisciplinary research project will hereby aim to contribute to respond to one of the most urgent and complex challenges for church and society today: how do we respond to racism, with due regard for our own (historical) role in maintaining racist structures in society?